ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.2.2.md

-# Business 1.2.2
 ## Must Know Definitions
-+ **Public goods:** goods that can be used by the general pulic, from which they will benefit.
++ **Public goods:** goods that can be used by the general public, from which they will benefit.
 + **Merit goods:** goods which create a positive effect on the community and ought to be consumed more.
 + **Demerit goods:** e.g. alcohol, cigarettes or junk food.
 + **Privatization:** moving ownership and control of a business from the public sector to the private sector.